So you want to do a pull-up, eh?

 I got you covered boo.

-I’m going to share with you the exact pull-up progression plan we use with our 1-on-1 Coaching Clients.
+I’m going to share with you the exact pull-up progression plan we use within Nerd Fitness Journey to help folks get their first chin-up.

-This section is taken from our guide “Get Your First Pull-up.”
+The above video and section are taken from our guide “Get Your First Pull-up.”

 If you can’t quite hoist yourself up yet, don’t fret!